facebookincubator/glTFVariantMeld/README.md

 ## Credits

-This tool was written by Pär Winzell, Renee Rashid, Susie Su, and Jeremy Cytryn, and made possible through the hard work of others:
+This tool was written by Pär Winzel and Renee Rashid with help from Susie Su and Jeremy Cytryn, and ultimately made possible only through the hard work of others:

 - The [Rust](https://www.rust-lang.org/) language & community,
 - The authors of [`wasm-bindgen`](https://rustwasm.github.io/docs/wasm-bindgen/), for WebAssembly support,